medhavisinha/medhavisinha/README.md

 [<img height="30" src="https://img.shields.io/badge/linkedin-blue.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />][LinkedIn]
 ### I'm a Sophomore, Web Developer and a Learning Enthusiast.

-- 🔭 &nbsp; I'm looking forward to learn in-depth about Web Development and different Programming languages.
+- 🔭 &nbsp; I'm looking forward to learn in-depth about Web Development and Competitive Programming.
-- 🕵️‍♀️ &nbsp; I’m currently exploring a lot of fields.
+- 🕵️‍♀️ &nbsp; I’m currently exploring a lot about finance, as well.
 - 🤝 &nbsp; I’m looking forward to collaborate with other developers and learn from them.
-- 💫  &nbsp; Fun fact: I read a lot of (fiction) books and I write different write-ups.
+- 💫  &nbsp; Fun fact: I read a lot of books and I write.

 ### Connect with me: